-Provisional absentee ballots include absentee ballots challenged by a poll watcher, voters who did not provide the required ID with their absentee ballot, and absentee ballots delivered by a bearer/agent/administrator for which the name and address of the bearer/agent/administrator written by the county clerk on the return envelope does not match the information contained in the voter statement.
+- An absentee ballot challenged by a poll watcher; - An absentee ballot which fails to satisfy the ID requirement; - An absentee ballot which is delivered by a bearer/agent/administrator for which the name and address of the bearer/agent/administrator written by the county clerk's office on the return envelope does not match the information contained in the voter statement; or - Finally, under Act 736 of 2021, an absentee ballot for which a bearer's name listed on the absentee voter statement differs from a bearer's name listed on the absentee ballot application.

 [A.C.A. §§ 7-5-417; 7-5-416(b)(1)(f)(iii); 7-5-416(b)(1)(G)]

-Provisional absentee ballots become provisional during opening and processing.
+Provisional absentee ballots become provisional during the processing of opening and canvassing the absentee ballot.
 These ballots can only be processed on Election Day.
-For an absentee ballot which becomes a provisional ballot, the absentee ballot canvassing official shall place the absentee ballot materials in a provisional voter envelope and should check the "Other" box and write the word "Absentee" next to the box marked "Other" on the form provided on the provisional ballot envelope (Attachment "A").
-The absentee ballot canvassing official should also indicate the reason for making the absentee ballot provisional on the form provided on the provisional ballot envelope (Attachment "A").
-When the absentee voter's voter statement is inconsistent with the absentee ballot return envelope with regard to the identity of a bearer or agent the absentee ballot canvassing official should write "Inconsistent Bearer [or Agent]" after the word "Absentee" next to the "Other" box on the provisional ballot envelope.
-Remember, when the absentee voter's voter statement is inconsistent with the absentee ballot application the voter's ballot is not counted.
-(See the State Board's Rules on Poll Watchers, Vote Challenges, and Provisional Voting)
+For an absentee ballot which becomes a provisional ballot, the absentee ballot canvassing official shall place the absentee ballot materials in a provisional voter envelope and should check the "Other" box and write the word "Absentee" next to the box marked "Other" on the form provided on the provisional ballot envelope.
+The absentee ballot canvassing official should also indicate the reason for making the absentee ballot provisional on the form provided on the provisional ballot envelope:

+- When the absentee voter's voter statement is inconsistent with the absentee ballot return envelope with regard to the identity of a bearer or agent, the absentee ballot canvassing official should write "Inconsistent Bearer [or Agent] Envelope/Statement" after the word "Absentee" next to the "Other" box on the provisional ballot envelope. - When the absentee voter's voter statement is inconsistent with the absentee ballot application with regard to the identity of a bearer, the absentee ballot canvassing official should write "Inconsistent Bearer Application/Statement" after the word "Absentee" next to the "Other" box on the provisional ballot envelope.